 Leaky gut, or intestinal permeability, takes place in the small intestine where we absorb the majority of our nutrients.
 A leaky gut occurs when the linen of the small intestine becomes damaged creating small microscopic holes that allow the contents of the gut (pathogens, undigested proteins, or bacteria) to leak through to the bloodstream.
 When pathogens leak through the gut barrier, the resident immune cells see them as foreign invaders and attack.
 If this happens continuously, it can create body-wide inflammation, sending our immune system into overdrive.
 The extent of the damage to the gut lining, combined with your specific genetics, and the immune reactions to the leak, all add up to develop an autoimmune condition.
 An anti-inflammatory diet helps you heal the gut lining and prevent these reactions from continuing (Sarah Ballantyne, Ph.D.: The Paleo Approach, Victory Belt Publishing 2013).

 Remove the foods that contribute to a leaky gut.

 - Refined foods

 - Grains, especially gluten grains and grain oils.
-Unless properly soaked, they are extremely hard to digest.
+Unless properly soaked, they are tough to digest.

 - Refined sugar – Sugar is overconsumed and tends to be in most products these days.
 Stick to natural sources if you need a sweet fix.